 |11:45am-12:00pm||Tour of the Diamond Law Library|

 |12:15-1:30pm||Information Session led by an Admissions Officer|

 Additionally, members of the Latino/a, Black, and/or Native American Law Students Association invite all prospective students for refreshments at 1:30 p.m., following each Information Session, to discuss the Columbia experience in more detail at the fifth floor reception area of William and June Warren Hall.

-In addition, the offices of admission for the J.D. program and the M.B.A. program will host two joint sessions in which officers from both schools will answer your questions about the Columbia Three-Year J.D./M.B.A.
+In addition, the offices of admission for the J.D. program and the M.B.A. program will host joint sessions in the fall.
+Officers from both schools will answer your questions about the Columbia Three-Year J.D./M.B.A.
 Program.
-These sessions will be held from 12:15 to 1:15 p.m.
+More information on the schedule will be posted in late September*.